theJuggler/go_game/README.md

 go_game
 =======
-This will be a go game currently without AI, capturing ,or scoring.
+This will be a go game currently without AI ,or scoring.